DiGiorno: Description

-Recent news
+History

 In 2013, DiGiorno had reached a four-year low sales growth, and the company decided to sell some of its assets to revamp its portfolio.
 However, the frozen food market is expected to grow globally, despite the continued demand for organic food and healthy diet.
 Following this optimistic news, the executive vice president of Nestle expressed his high hopes in the future growth of DiGiorno.
 Later that year, DiGiorno announced that it would launch the "Design A Pizza Kit," a customizable pizza which included a cheese pizza with individually wrapped meats, vegetables, shredded cheese and a seasoning packet.

-On September 2, 2014, DiGiorno posted a tweet that read "#WhyIStayed You had pizza."
-The WhyIStayed hashtag went viral in the midst of a controversy brought out by the Ray Rice scandal of Domestic Abuse.
-There was a great amount of negative feedback from Twitter users aimed at the DiGiorno Twitter account.
-DiGiorno issued an apology promptly after the backlash it had received.
-The hashtag was a central point where women had been discussing why they had stayed in abusive and violent relationships.
-DiGiorno stated they did not know what the hashtag was about before posting the tweet.

 In May 2018, DiGiorno took part in a social media competition campaign run by internet entertainers Kinda Funny titled "1st Annual Best Friend Tournament".
 The Twitter poll–based competition saw DiGiorno beating competition such as Napa Smith Gallery, Portillo's Restaurants and Oreo.
 The frozen pizza brand reached the semifinals where they were narrowly beaten by Rooster Teeth employee Barbara Dunkelman, who received 55% of 72,820 votes cast.

 In February 2023, Nestle Canada announced their intentions to wind down and exit the frozen meals and pizza business within the next six months.